stolinski/drop-in/README.md

-# SvelteKit / Svelte 5 / PocketBase Starter Kit
+# Sickit - SvelteKit / Svelte 5 / PocketBase Starter Kit

 ## About The Codebase

-This is a CSR or Static starter kit for PocketBase.
-It uses the latest versions of Svelte and SvelteKit to quickly and easily get up and running with auth for a SvelteKit and Pocketbase site.
-Just BYO Pocketbase URL.
+This is a bare starter kit for PocketBase / Svelte 5 / SvelteKit with lots of extras.

 - Svelte 5
 - Svelte Kit 2